This site has is being actively hacked on a daily basis…so bear with me whilst I attempt to restore and strengthen it…you sad, retarded hack turds…

 The Handpan facebook group is a good place to connect too!

-The truth is, if you tap into the community and make friends, you might find a path that leads to playing and eventually getting a handpan.
-A quest that has been known to border on the mystical for some handpan players!
+I reckon, if you tap into the community and make friends, you will inevitably craft your own story to enjoying a handpan of your own.
+A quest that was once bordering on the mystical for some handpan players!
 If you’re serious about buying second hand (or even apparently first hand), then you need be VERY wary of scams – they are rife on ebay and other such selling portals.
 View the brief handpan buying guide and if you still have ANY DOUBT AT ALL then you should consult other users at www.handpan.org – you will very quickly get to the truth if you’re unsure.

 The forum here is now only for archive purposes and not actively used.
 The majority of experienced handpan players can be found at www.handpan.org where you’ll have no problem making friends and finding out more about many different topics.
 In the meantime, have a look through this site to get some good background info.

 You can also view the, sort of, exhaustive list of Handpan Players and Artists Directory

 Good luck and enjoy what has been, for me, a fascinating exploration of a totally stunning musical and expressive form and a great aid in self-actualisation and opening the heart!